Contact Info: firstname.lastname@example.org

 Please follow the Vimeo compression guidelines located HERE.
 If you upload a 720p video to Vimeo with 5-6kbps compression you will be under the 500mb limit for 10 minutes.
 No need to buy a Plus account to fit your movie.

-If you have an issue submitting to Vimeo we will still take a file on cd or dvd that is formatted with the same compression as suggested in the vimeo guidelines.
-All of the work whether submitted by cd/dvd or flash drive etc will be uploaded to Vimeo.
+If you have an issue submitting to Vimeo we will still take a file that is formatted with the same compression as suggested in the vimeo guidelines.
+All of the work whether submitted by flash drive etc will be uploaded to Vimeo.
+We can also take files by dropbox or wetransfer etc.

 The original video file must be made available for download on Vimeo (the default vimeo setting).